-Phase Six is not just a numbers game.
-Characters are not created or enhanced by allocating points to skills, attributes or other stats.
-Instead, character templates are used.
-Each one represents a small stage in the character's life.
+Characters are not created or enhanced in Phase Six by allocating points to skills, attributes or other stats.
+Instead, character templates are used, each representing a small stage in the character's life.

-These templates are subdivided into the life aspects: oc-cupation, education, character, talent and environment.
-While the templates in the first two categories carry many traits (i.e. a paramedic is conscientiousness, and has first aid and medicine skills), a template from the talent section can be, for example, "Good Speaker", which only buffs the Communication level.
+Character templates are divided into occupation, education, character, talent and environment.
+While the templates in the first two categories carry many traits (A paramedic gets conscientiousness, first aid and medicine skills), a template from the talent section can be, for example, "Good Speaker", which brings points to Communication.

-Character templates "bought" with reputation points, which are similar to experience points that characters receive for completing adventures.
+Character templates are bought for reputation, which are the experience points that characters receive for completing adventures.

-Special actions in combat
+Special possibilities in combat

-The combat is designed to make the action as impressive as possible, but the mechanics are kept simple.
+The combat is kept in such a way that the action is as impressive as possible, but the mechanics go off easily.